x3dom/pipeline/README.rst

   * Forking the project on `GitHub`_ and makeing changes on your fork.
   * If you are a core developer, the changes can be made on a seperate branch (or otherwise prevented from being pushed back to github)
-  * Setting a environmet variable with a config file (recommended)
+  * Setting a environmet variable with a config file

 You can set a environment variable on your system which points to a config file that overrides the values in settings.py.
 Just